Ifeanyi-CSDAE/Melanin-Compensated-SpO2-Algorithm/README.md

 ---

-## 🚀 The Solution: Software-Defined Compensation
+## 🚀 The Solution: Algorithm Defined Compensation

 Rather than requiring multi wavelength hardware redesigns, a pure mathematical compensation engine was developed to optimize existing hardware.
 By evaluating realtime non-pulsatile optical attenuation, the algorithm dynamically classifies tissue properties and balances optical ratios without modifying any optoelectronic components.